ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 .. figure:: Multitable.png

-   A table with two subtables. :label:`fig-subtables`
+   A table with two subtables.
+   Subtables CSE and Biology can be manipulated separately, providing a way to express n-to-m relationships.
+   :label:`fig-subtables`

 .. figure:: PopupForHierarchicalRowInsert.png

-   Menu to insert a row in one subtable. :label:`fig-subtable-insert`
+   Menu to insert a row in one subtable.
+   The menu was accessed by left-clicking on the "3" cell in the column labelled "row" in the CSE subtable.
+   :label:`fig-subtable-insert`

 .. figure:: AfterHierarchicalRowInsert.png

-   Result of inserting a row in one subtable. :label:`fig-subtable-after`
+   Result of inserting a row in one subtable.
+   Note that a row inserted in the CSE subtable without affecting the Biology substable.
+   :label:`fig-subtable-after`

 3. Reuse: Code re-use through export